paulinejsantry/sports-data-apps/MLB_Pitch_Injury_Analysis/README.md

 ~~~

 ## Acknowledgement of Limitations
-- Injury report data is skewed since teams use it to remove players around strategically, not just for injuries
+- Injury report data is skewed since teams use it to move players around strategically, not just for injuries
 - Covid-19 impacted the injury report statistics
 - Previous injuries will also impact future injuries